toltec-astro/tolteca/docs/tolteca/toltec_simu_tutorial.md

 The `tolteca.simu` is available after the installation of the `tolteca` package.

-No extra dependencies are needed to run the simulator.
+No extra dependency is needed to run the simulator core functionalities.
+However, to invoke the built-in animation (by setting `plot: true` in the config), one needs to install the (fork of) python package `animatplot` using `pip install git+https://github.com/Jerry-Ma/animatplot.git`.

 ## Usage